Learn about the earnest money deposit.

 - And many other items you can look into before the deadline.

 If you have an issue with any of your findings, you must bring it to the seller's attention before the deadline.
-You can do this by either asking if the seller will make the needed repairs, or simply cancel the contract if it is something that can not be worked out.
+You can do this by either asking if the seller will make the needed repairs, or just cancel the contract if it is something that cannot be worked out.
 If you must cancel the contract due to your due diligence, then you will get your earnest money returned if you cancel before the deadline.

 Another contingency would be the buyer must be able to obtain financing (if not paying cash).
 In your offer, you will have a financing and appraisal deadline.
-For a lender to give you the funds for the home, it must appraise for the amount offered.
-If the appraisal comes back lower than the offered price, a few different options can occur.
+For a lender to give you the funds for the home, it must appraise at or above the amount offered.
+If the appraisal comes back lower than the purchase price, a few different options can occur.

 - The purchase price can be adjusted to the appraised value, as long as both buyer and seller agree.

-- The buyer can choose to pay the difference over the appraised value with separate funds because a mortgage lender won't lend over the appraised value.
+- The buyer can choose to pay the difference over the appraised value using separate funds because a mortgage lender won't lend over the appraised value.

 - Buyer or seller can challenge the appraisal by showing proof of comparables.
 Another appraisal may be ordered, but there is no guarantee the appraised value will be higher.